ttutisani/CouchDBClient/README.md

 {
     using (var db = server.SelectDatabase("my-db"))
     {
-        //Treat database as Entity store.
+        // Treat database as Entity store.
         var store = new EntityStore(db);

-        // create entity (_id is optional).
-        var entity = new SampleEntity { _id = "Sample-entity-1", Text = "This is text", Number = 123 };
+        // create entity (_id is optional, so let's skip it). var entity = new SampleEntity { Text = "This is text", Number = 123 };

         // save #1.
         await store.SaveEntityAsync(entity);

+        // just change entity's properties.
-        //just change entity's properties, no hassle with ID and Revision anymore. entity.Text = "This is AWESOME";
+        // if this was not Entity, you would have to also assign _id and _rev manually. entity.Text = "This is AWESOME";
         entity.Number = 321;

         // and save #2.
-        await store.SaveEntityAsync(entity);
+        // if this was not Entity, you would have to also assign _rev manually. await store.SaveEntityAsync(entity);

         // bored? just delete the entity.
-        await store.DeleteEntityAsync(entity);
+        // if this was not Entity, you would have to also assign _rev manually. await store.DeleteEntityAsync(entity);

+        // all calls succeeded, no CouchDB errors received, long live Entities!
     }
 }
 ```